An Ordinary Working Family? And Good Work Nottingham

 - Booking deadline: Thursday 31 January 2019, 5.00 pm

 We will be hosting the premiere of 'An Ordinary Working Family?' which explores the life of one Ordinary Working Family in Nottingham as they deal with the economic insecurity they face during their day to day life and the resilience shown in the face of these challenges.
 This short documentary will be followed by a panel debate hosted by Nottingham Civic Exchange and question and answer session on how to provide good work for all across Nottingham.

 - John Kinnear, Head of Programmes at the Family Holiday Association

 - Rachel Quinn, Careers, Employability & Inclusion Manager at D2N2 LEP

 - Clifford Stevenson, Associate Professor at Nottingham Trent University

-- Dawn Elliott, Regional Officer at the Royal College of Nursing
+- Dawn Elliott, Co-Chair of Nottingham Citizens Action Team on Work and Wages and Regional Officer at the Royal College of Nursing

 We will be holding three further events in this series.
 Please save the dates.